Albertsons Stadium: Bronco Stadium (II)

-The current attendance record is 37,663, set against Fresno State on October 8, 2022.
+The current attendance record is 37,711, set against Washington State Cougars September 28, 2024.

 Lyle Smith Field

 During its 11th season, the playing field at Bronco Stadium was named Lyle Smith Field during the I-AA national championship season of 1980.
 Ceremonies during halftime of the 14–3 victory over Nevada on November 8 marked the event.
 It honors Lyle H. Smith, the head coach from 1947 to 1967 and athletic director from 1968 to 1981, overseeing BSU's rise from the junior college ranks to Division I-AA champions in 1980.